-Over the coming weeks, longtime explorer and Outpost editor-at-large JEFF FUCHS will reflect on the fascinating people and indelible moments of his extraordinary expeditions, and the role tea has played along the way.
+In his exclusive series for Outpost, explorer, tea aficionado and editor-at-large JEFF FUCHS reflects on the fascinating people and indelible moments of his extraordinary expeditions, and the role tea has played along the way.

 Story and Photos by Jeff Fuchs | Outpost Travel Media